Outreach and Communications Organizer

 Harriet joined BHRC in April 2017 from over a decade of work at various Baltimore area harm reduction, racial justice, and equity focused organizations and projects.
 She is also a long-time facilitator and board member with Baltimore Racial Justice Action (BRJA).
 Harriet received her master’s degree in gender studies with a focus on health and sexuality from Towson University.

 Tricia Christensen, MPP

 Legislative Advocacy Coordinator

-Tricia joined BHRC as a volunteer in 2016 and served as the policy committee chair and a board member before transitioning into a staff position.
+Tricia joined BHRC as a volunteer in 2016 and served as policy committee chair and board member before transitioning into a staff position.
 She has been promoting harm reduction policy for more than a decade, beginning with reproductive health advocacy on her undergraduate college campus.
-Tricia previously served as a Peace Corps volunteer in Morocco and worked as legislative staff in the Maryland General Assembly and earned her master’s degree in public policy from Johns Hopkins School of Public Health.
+Tricia previously served as a Peace Corps volunteer in Morocco and worked as legislative staff in the Maryland General Assembly.
+She earned her master’s degree in public policy from Johns Hopkins School of Public Health.